-In the case of insignificant or minor injuries to pupils, which may only require that the pupil be comforted, the school records details of the injury and treatment rendered in the school's own accident book.
-In order to comply with the requirements of the Data Protection Act only one record per page should be completed.
-Each record should be detached on completion and kept in the school office.
+• In the case of insignificant or minor injuries to pupils, which may only require that the pupil be comforted, the school records details of the injury and treatment rendered in the school's own accident book.
+In order to comply with the requirements of the Data Protection Act only one record per page section should be completed.
+Once a record has been completed, the book should be returned to and kept in the school office.
 It is important that treatment rendered by the first aider is recorded.